Police uniforms and equipment in the United Kingdom: Tasers

-Until recently, Tasers were issued only to Authorised Firearms Officers, and their use of them was governed by the same rules of engagement as regular firearms.
-In November 2008, the then Home Secretary Jacqui Smith, announced that 30,000 non-firearms officers would be allowed to carry them.
+Initially, Tasers were issued to only Authorised Firearms Officers, and their use of them was governed by the same rules of engagement as regular firearms.
+In November 2008, the then Home Secretary, Jacqui Smith, announced that 30,000 non-firearms officers would be allowed to carry them.
 The government announced funding of £8 million to purchase 10,000 Tasers for the police forces in England and Wales.
-The Metropolitan Police commissioner announced in December 2011, that police were to be routinely armed with these weapons following the deaths of police officers earlier that month.
+The Metropolitan Police commissioner announced in December 2011 that police were to be routinely armed with these weapons following the deaths of police officers earlier that month.
 However, as of 2020, the majority of officers in the Met are still yet to be armed with Tasers.

-The use of Tasers is now governed by the Association of Chief Police Officers policy which states:
+The use of Tasers is now governed by the Association of Chief Police Officers' policy, which states:

 Tasers are to be deployed with Specially Trained Officers, where the authorising officer has reason to suppose that they, in the course of their duty, may have to protect the public, themselves and /or the subject(s) at incidents of violence or threats of violence of such severity that they will need to use force.